squandor/pytut.github.io/_posts/Basics/2020-11-16-For-Loops-in-Python.md

 1 e
 2 l
 3 l
+4 o
-4 o{% endhighlight %}
+{% endhighlight %}
 If you start the counter from {% highlight python %}
+0
-0{% endhighlight %}, you can use the index and the current value in the same iteration to modify the sequence:
+{% endhighlight %}, you can use the index and the current value in the same iteration to modify the sequence:
 {% highlight python %}
 >>> my_list = [5, 6, 7, 8]